iiab/iiab/roles/jupyterhub/README.md

 1. Run Internet in a Box
 2. Browse to [jupyterhub](http://box.lan/jupytherhub)
-3. Teachers will have to login as Admin
+3. Teachers will have to login as Admin to start the server

 <!-- ## JupyterHub programming environment with student Notebooks